Understanding Illicit Drugs

 Find information on the most common forms of illicit substances below.

 Crack is the more pure and potent form of cocaine, which typically comes in solid blocks or crystals.
 Crack cocaine is typically smoked, allowing it to reach the brain more quickly and result in a short-lived – yet intense – high.
+It is also increasingly commonly injected.

 Used by many high-schoolers and young adults, ecstasy is considered a party drug or rave drug.
 Its psychoactive effects include enhanced sensory perception and can cause lowered inhibition.
+Ecstasy is most commonly taken orally in pill form or dissolved in water, but can also be snorted or injected.

 LSD, PCP, mushrooms and salvia are all examples of psychoactive or mind-altering drugs.
 While an addiction to this type of drug is less common than other drugs, use and abuse of these substances can cause severe negative side effects.

 Heroin is an extremely addictive substance that is synthetically derived from the opium poppy plant.
 It comes in the form of white of brownish powder, or as a black and sticky substance known as “black tar.”
+Heroin is most commonly injected, though it can also be snorted, smoked, or consumed orally.

 Inhalants include household items such as spray paints, markers and cleaning supplies which are inhaled through the mouth or nose in order to achieve a high.
 Inhaling certain types of these substances can lead to heart failure, resulting in death.